 Over the course of my 44 years at The Register, I covered the courthouse beat three separate multi-year stints.
 I was the courts and cops editor for another term.

 For 12 years, I was the paper’s training editor who organized the National Writers’ Workshop, bringing in top journalists from around the country to talk shop.
-Linda Deutsch, who is the biggest Elvis fan on Earth, was a featured speaker, as was true crime book author Caitlyn Rother.
+Linda Deutsch, who is the biggest Elvis fan on Earth, was a featured speaker, as was true crime book author Caitlin Rother, and my friend Chip Scanlan, the head of the writing program at The Poynter Institute for Media Studies.

 Even when I was away from the courthouse bureau, I kept track of the comings and goings among lawyers, judges, clerks and bailiffs, often getting tips from old sources that lead to exclusives in the Register.